MonadError: Handling Errors Gracefully

 Value-Level Recovery with handleError

-The problem: An operation might fail, but you have a sensible default value.
+The problem.
+An operation might fail, and we have a sensible default value sitting in plain Java.

 return b == 0